Landhund/TirSu-Writer/TirsuSymbolLibrary/SymbolDefinitions.md

 # Elements
 - Down-Arms (Top Symbol_A)
-  - two lines, each 10u long, goin 45° downwards both left and right, insert point at the crossing-point
+  - two lines, each 10u long, going 45° downwards both left and right, insert point at the crossing-point
 - Up-Arms (Middle Symbol_Y)
-  - two lines, each 10u long, goin 45° upwards both left and right, insert point at the crossing-point
+  - two lines, each 10u long, going 45° upwards both left and right, insert point at the crossing-point
 - Side-Arm (Top Symbol_J)
   - line, 10u long, going 45° downwards to the right, insert point at the top end
 - Double-Side-Arm (Top Symbol_K)